UK Lawmakers Debate Mandatory High Heels For Women In The Workplace

 This Parliament debate over forcing women to wear high heels to work in the UK began after Nicola Thorp took a temporary job with a London finance firm called PwC, but was told by the agency she was working with, Portico, that there was a decidedly firm dress code in place that required her to wear high heels that were between two to four inches high.

 Also included in this dress code were rules that said women must have no “visible roots” showing in their hair and must also “regularly reapply” their makeup throughout the day.
-However, it was the mandatory rule saying that Thorp must wear high heels which bothered her the most as she was sent home from work, unpaid, because she wore flat shoes in to her job.
+However, it was the mandatory rule saying that Thorp must wear high heels which bothered her the most as she was sent home from work, unpaid, because she wore flat shoes to her job.

 Nicola Thorp decided to start an online petition, calling for an end to “outdated and sexist” workplaces rules in the UK, particularly those which require women to wear two to four inch high heels to work each day.
 This petition reached the necessary 150,000 signatures which made it eligible to have the issue debated in Parliament.

-USA Today report that when Nicola spoke with the BBC, she explained that at one time women would never have been allowed to wear trousers in the workplace, and the rule for mandatory high heels in UK offices should reflect the age that we live in and change, much like it did when workplaces began to let women wear trousers in to work.
+USA Today reported that when Nicola spoke with the BBC, she explained that at one time women would never have been allowed to wear trousers in the workplace, and the rule for mandatory high heels in UK offices should reflect the age that we live in and change, much like it did when workplaces began to let women wear trousers in to work.

 “Dress codes should reflect society.
 Twenty years ago, women weren’t allowed to wear trousers in the same role that I’m doing now.
 And it’s only because some women spoke up about that and said, ‘We feel like we have a right to wear trousers,’ that that’s changed.”